 PRO TIPS are pieces of advice from installation experts.
 They are intended to provide practical solutions to real-world problems that you may encounter.
-Before implementing any of the below tips, make sure to request approval from APA's Engineering team, as not all solutions are allowed on every site.
+But before implementing any of the below tips, make sure to request approval from APA's Engineering team, as not all solutions are allowed on every site.

-- [1] Use a steel tape rather than a fiberglass tape to measure distances over the length of the row.
-Fiberglass can stretch over time and affect layout and installation lengths. - [2] With extreme topography, every foundation must be marked and the string line must be attached to every foundation in order to ensure that the racking will flow at every high and low point. - [3] While it is very difficult to make every post perfectly plumb and at the correct height, care should be taken to keep them within the tolerances specified in the plans in order to ensure that the system fits and functions as intended. - [4] Install the beginning, middle and end foundations about half of the way to depth (typically until threads are not showing).
-Then attach a string line to these installed foundations, creating a straight line for the installation process.
-This will give the installer a guide and ensure that the foundations are plumb. - [5] If holes are pre-drilled, they must be filled with aggregate immediately, ensuring debris or water doesn't fall into the holes.
-If this happens, a void can be created causing the foundations to possibly sink in the future.
+- [1] Use a STEEL tape rather than a fiberglass tape to measure distances over the length of the row.
+Fiberglass can stretch over time and affect layout and installation lengths. - [2] When dealing with extreme topography, additional transitions will have to be added to make the racking flow with the terrain. - [3] With extreme topography, every foundation must be marked and the string line must be attached to every post, in order to ensure that the racking will flow at every high and low point. - [4] While it is very difficult to make every post perfectly plumb and at the correct height, care should be taken to keep them within the tolerances specified in the plans in order to ensure that the system fits and functions as intended. - [5] Use grip clamps when setting post transitions.

-- [6] When dealing with extreme topography, additional transitions will have to be added to make the racking flow with the terrain. - [7] Use grip clamps when setting post transitions.
 This is the best technique to use so that no improper dimpling is done to the posts if adjustments are needed.
-Once desired flow is reached, tighten the set bolts. - [8] Use a grip clamp to squeeze and close the clamp shut while installing the tube clamp bolt.
-Connect the cross brace tube to the tube clamp with a squeeze vise.
-This process takes less effort as the clamps are very rigid. - [9] When staging panel clamps, tighten the bottom nut until the spring is slightly compressed.
+Once desired flow is reached, then tighten the set bolts. - [6] When staging panel clamps, tighten the bolt until the spring is slightly compressed.
 This will help the panel installer free up one hand.
-If the spring is not compressed prior to staging, the clamp will spin and another installer will have to hold the panel. - [10] To square the panel, measure the distance from the edge of the panel to the flat part of the E/W strut purlin on both sides, ensuring equal distance.
+If the spring is not compressed prior to staging, the clamp will spin and another installer will have to hold the panel. - [7] To square the panel, measure the distance from the edge of the panel to the flat part of the E/W strut purlin on both sides, ensuring equal distance.